Blog

 Is Couchers.org an alternative to Couchsurfing™?

 Yes.
-Our goal is to be a viable alternative to Couchsurfing™ and the home for the global couch surfing community going forward.
-We aim to build all the features people have come to love across all platforms, but with the necessary improvements that we outline in our plan.
+We not only strive to be a viable alternative to Couchsurfing™ but also to be the most safe, modern, and active couch surfing community.
+We aim to build the features people have come to love across all platforms, but with many improvements.
+We have also added completely new features which help enhance the couch surfing experience for everyone.

 Is there going to be a mobile app for Couchers.org on both iOS and Android?

 Yes, mobile apps are critical for all travel platforms.
-We are currently working on our web app, but will be creating native apps for iOS and Android as we progress.
+We are currently working on native apps for iOS and Android and hope to release them in early 2026.
+For now, you can bookmark the Couchers.org website to your phone's home screen to have it behave like an app.

 How will you prevent this platform from ever becoming a for-profit like Couchsurfing™ did?